Body Fat Percentage Estimator

 US Navy Method — Male: 495/(1.0324 − 0.19077×log(waist−neck) + 0.15456×log(height)) − 450Frequently Asked Questions

 The US Navy method has a margin of error of ±3–4% compared to DEXA scans.
-It's less accurate than hydrostatic weighing or DEXA but far more accessible and still useful for tracking trends.
+It’s less accurate than hydrostatic weighing or DEXA, but far more accessible and consistent enough for tracking trends over weeks and months.

 What is a healthy body fat percentage?